 Over those four days in Rome we did so much.
 So much!
 I’m sure I can’t remember most of it without looking back through photos but with a flight and the train journey before a mad dash to our hotel and then a taxi to our first walking tour Rome was hectic from the start but the best kind of hectic.

 We had a walking tour of the Roman Forum that took us round so many ruins and taught us so much history.
 Rome is just one of the oldest places you will ever visit and you can feel it in every brick.
 It’s incredible.
-I remember the guide talking to us and I turned to Hubby and asked if Julius Caesar was actually a real person.
+I remember the guide talking to us and I turned to Dave and asked if Julius Caesar was actually a real person.
 Until that point I thought he was fictional, the work of Carry On movies.
 You can tell how much attention I paid to history at school!
 This finished at the Arch of Constantine and the Colosseum.

-We went to The Colosseum on Hubby’s Birthday and the size of it is indescribable.
+We went to The Colosseum on Dave’s Birthday and the size of it is indescribable.
 It made us appreciate the movie Gladiator even more and we spent ages taking in what actually used to happen inside that place.
 History is often all kinds of brutal.
 In Rome it’s incredible that The Colosseum is just there.
 Right in the middle and visible from so many places, a whole city built around this ancient stadium.

 We also saw the Pantheon which was an incredible piece of architecture – and looked both incredibly well maintained and modern inside but so old on the outside all at the same time.